2. Crop and Rotate

 There are a few ways to nudge the rotation and straighten an image, but the easiest is to use the Straighten tool:

-- Click the Straighten tool in the Tools panel F.
+- Click the Straighten tool in the Tools panel E.

-- In the Tool Options bar, choose how the straightened image will appear.
-The default is Grow or Shrink Canvas to Fit, but I prefer to use Remove Background for a cleaner result.
+- In the options bar, choose how the straightened image will appear from the Canvas Options drop-down menu.
+The default is Grow or Shrink Canvas to Fit, but I prefer to use Crop to Remove Background for a cleaner result.